-The U.S.towing industry and the U.S. offshore service vessel industry are both suffering personnel shortages.
+The U.S.towing industry and the U.S. offshore service vessel industry are both suffering personnel shortages (despite the offshore support fleets down turn in activity due to the "tight sands oil discoveries which drove down the price of a barrel of oil) .
 Instead of offering better compensation, better scheduling, safer work environments to compete for the available labor, and attract new entrants the industry has turned to "head hunters", otherwise referred to as employment agencies.
 There is nothing wrong with this method of recruitment as long as the employer pays the employment agency fees.
-However in most cases they don't and because of hundreds of years of abusive employment practices in the crewing of ships even employee paid recruitment services are in most cases prohibited by law.
+However in most cases they don't and because of hundreds of years of abusive employment practices in the crewing of ships employee paid recruitment services are in most cases prohibited by law.
 By using prospective employee paid recruitment / screening services the employer transfers much of the cost of a human resources department directly to the perspective employee.
 It's a cheap shot anywhere but certain typical practices in the head hunting industry just happen to be illegal in vessel crewing operations.
 The big issue is the contract that must be signed between the seaman and the head hunter where in the seaman must pledge a certain portion of his wages for a specific period of time when employment is secured.
 U.S. Maritime law generally prohibits most employment related contracts for seamen where in any portion of wages are pledged in advance of receipt.

 For many years the the National Mariner's Association (NMA) has argued that the current work boat industry crew recruitment practices involving typical "employment agencies" are illegal.

 Parts of the work boat industry have a personnel shortage because of poor working conditions.
 A response of pushing recruitment cost onto the remaining workers is not a cure.
-The ultimate goal should be the kind of class action that would cost the abusing members of the industry more than the short term savings they receive by violating the law.
+The ultimate goal might eventually be the kind of class action that would cost the abusing members of the industry more than the short term savings they receive by violating the law.
 We can pretty much forget the idea that the U.S. Coast Guard will ever come in and enforce the regulations, or that the Congress will put real teeth in the present penalties.
-So to America's Jones Act seamen put it to you simply.
+So to America's Jones Act seamen we put it to you simply.
 It is up to you.
 If you have been made to sign a recruitment contract assigning a portion of your wages before receipt at any time in your career you can lend the strength of either your individual case to be filed for recovery and precedent value, or the weight of your case as part of some future class .
 You won't know what you can do until you explore your case with a legal professional.
 So we urge you call :1-800-627-9267 today.
 Its a free call and you will incur no legal fees unless your case is taken and won.
 If there are enough cases filed and won the abuse may stop well before the last case is settled.
 But rest assured that as far as the NMA has been able to observe there is no enforcement except through the courts today.
 In the interest of full disclosure we want you to know that Mr. O'Bryan is not a paid advertiser of this publication.
-However some of our staff are licensed Merchant Marine Officers and dues paying active members of the NMA and have some occasional personal contact with Mr. O'Bryan and other law firms friendly to, or members of the NMA.
+However some of our staff are licensed Merchant Marine Officers and dues paying active members of the NMA.
+(Note the NMA has been inactivated for about two years now (2019)

 The history of shipping in America, as traditionally recounted, is based primarily on the fortunes of the American merchant marine.
 This book offers a global perspective and considers oceanic shipping and domestic shipping along America's coasts and inland waterways, with explanations of the forces that influenced the way of the ship.
 The result is an eye-opening look at American maritime history and the ways it helped shaped the nation’s history.
 It features beautiful color images of paintings by today’s premier marine artist, John Stobart.